 In the unlikely event that Jarvis ceased trading for any reason, creditors would not have any claim on client assets, either cash or stocks.

-Jarvis Investment Management Ltd ("Jarvis") is required to establish and implement an order execution policy and to provide appropriate information on its order execution policy to its clients.
+Jarvis Investment Management Ltd ("Jarvis") is required to establish and implement an order execution policy and to provide appropriate information on this to its clients.
 This information about Jarvis's order execution policy is applicable to all retail clients of Jarvis.

 When executing or routing orders in relation to financial instruments on your behalf, we will take all reasonable steps to achieve what is called ‘best execution'.
 This means that our policy and procedures are designed to obtain the best possible execution result, subject to and taking into account your characteristics, client classification (categorisation as a retail client) and the characteristics of the order, the financial instruments that are the subject of that order and the Execution Venues to which that order can be directed.